Read Full Report

 Veterans who have a service-connected disability can receive monthly payments tied to their disability ratings, ranging from $115 a month for a 10 percent rating to $2,471 per month for a 100 percent rating.
 Clinical professionals medically evaluate claimants and provide their assessments to another group of nonclinical professionals who use this information to determine the applicants' degree of disability using the Rating Schedule, a list of about 700 diagnostic codes, each with criteria for determining the percentage of disability.
 According to federal statute, the veterans' disability benefits program is supposed to compensate for average loss of earning capacity, though Congress and the VA also have recognized and compensated veterans for other, noneconomic losses since the disability program was codified in the 1920s.

 VA should immediately undertake a comprehensive revision of the Rating Schedule, beginning with those conditions that have not been reviewed within the last decade.
 This step should remove ambiguous criteria and obsolete conditions and introduce current medical knowledge of the effects of injuries and diseases such as traumatic brain injury, diabetes, and hearing loss, the report says.
 The agency also should reassess the Rating Schedule approximately every 10 years and revise it as needed.
 Some conditions identified in recent years are not in the Rating Schedule.
-In addition, VA should adopt new diagnostic codes based on the International Classification of Diseases (ICD) codes and the Diagnostic and Statistical Manual of Mental Disorders (DSM), which are used widely by other health care providers and systems in the United States and elsewhere and undergo regular revision, so they would help VA keep up with advances in medical understanding.
+In addition, VA should adopt new diagnostic codes based on the International Classification of Diseases (ICD) codes and the Diagnostic and Statistical Manual of Mental Disorders (DSM), which are used widely by other health care providers and systems in the

 VA should regularly assess whether the Rating Schedule accurately predicts loss of potential earnings and adjust it as needed.
 Such assessments would ascertain if veterans with higher disability ratings indeed earn less on average and ensure that average earnings at each rating level are the same for all disabling conditions.
 But the committee concluded that work disability alone is an unduly restrictive rationale for VA's disability program.
 Veterans who can and do work can be disabled in other aspects of their lives, such as their ability to maintain their family and other personal relationships or to engage in sports, hobbies, or other activities they formerly pursued.